redkite-labs/redkitecms-docs/book/environments.rst

 What changes between using one front controller instead another one?
 Just the configuration.
-In fact, your application may have as many front controllers you require and each of them has a different configuration that changes the behavior of your application.
+In fact, your application may have as many front controllers you require and each of them has a different configuration that changes the behaviour of your application.

 So we can say that "Each front controller defines an environment".

 .. note::

-    **app.php** is the default front controller and it is the one used when any front controller has been explicitely declared.
+    **app.php** is the default front controller and it is the one used when any front controller has been explicitly declared.
 For this reason, you can safety omit it:
     **http://localhost/contacts** will serve the contacts page in production.

-AlphaLemon CMS Environments
+RedKite CMS Environments
 ---------------------------

-AlphaLemon CMS introduces four other environments to the Symfony2 default ones:
+RedKite CMS introduces four other environments to the Symfony2 default ones:

 .. code:: text